GIBNEY PROUDLY OFFERS CUSTOMIZED GROUP STUDY PROGRAMS

 - Skills and advice

-A practitioner from the world-renowned Harkness Center for Dance Injuries comes to your group and presents seminar-style workshops that include movement-based practices addressing topics including:
+A practitioner from the world-renowned Harkness Center for Dance Injuries works with your group and presents seminar-style workshops that include movement-based practices addressing topics including:

 - Dynamic Warm-up